willliuwx/contrail-install/contrail-4.1.1-osp10.md

 By default, the hostname (instance name) is `%stackname%-{{role.name.lower()}}-%index%`.
 Create `HostnameMap` to customize hostname.

-Note, script in `install_vrouter_kmod.yaml` check hostname map to find out the role and assumes compute role is `NovaCompute`.
+Note, script in `install_vrouter_kmod.yaml` checks hostname map to find out the role and assumes compute role is `NovaCompute`.
 If no hostname map for compute node, the script extracts role name from hostname.
 Need to fix it.
 ```
 @@ -315,7 +315,7 @@
                  reboot